-8) ITLS Policy and Procedure Manual
+7) ITLS Policy and Procedure Manual

 Each applicant must develop an ITLS policy and procedure manual that outlines the duties and responsibilities of the administrative leaders and faculty in its organization.
 The procedure manual must also contain all operating procedures for conducting ITLS.
 The procedure manual must be approved by the ITLS Global Development Committee before a site visit will be scheduled (see below).
-While the applicant may wish to produce a procedure manual written in a language other than English, a copy provided to ITLS for review must be written in English.
+While the applicant may wish to produce a procedure manual written in its native language, a copy provided to ITLS for review must be written in English.